-When I searched to buy an apartment in Manhattan, I did, in fact, look at many co-op apartments that lacked a doorman or had a part-time doorman.
+When I searched to buy an apartment in Manhattan, I did look at many co-op apartments that lacked a doorman or had a part-time doorman.
 And, I made offers on a few of those co-ops, albeit unsuccessfully.
-However, the apartment in which I currently live was meant to be, and it just so happened to come with a 24-hour doorman, which was a real bonus.
+However, the apartment in which I currently live.
+It was meant to be, and it just so happened to come with a 24-hour doorman, which was a real bonus.

 Now that I’ve lived in a full-service building for eight-plus years, I can understand the importance of owning an apartment in a building with a full-time staff.
 Continue reading so you can understand the reasons why you should consider buying in a doorman building.